 Adopt new section 972:

 § 972.
-Performance Measures: Commercial, Industrial and Institutional classification system
+Performance Measures: Commercial, Industrial, and Institutional classification system

-(a) Urban retail water suppliers shall annually classify commercial, industrial and institutional customers in accordance with Energy Star Portfolio Manager’s broad categories.
+(a) Each urban retail water supplier shall annually classify each commercial, industrial, and institutional connection, based on the end-use of water for the connection, in accordance with ENERGY STAR Portfolio Manager’s broad categories.

-(b) In addition to Energy Star Portfolio Manager’s broad categories, suppliers shall identify every CII customer associated with:
+(b) In addition to ENERGY STAR Portfolio Manager’s broad categories, each supplier shall identify every CII connection associated with:

 (1) CII laundries

-(2) Large landscapes
+(2) Landscapes with Dedicated Irrigation Meters

 (3) Water recreation

 (4) Car wash.
-For every CII customer that operates a car wash in addition to its primary service and for which the car wash accounts for the majority of that customer’s water use, the supplier shall also identify the customer’s Energy Star Portfolio Manager property type.
+For every CII connection associated with a car wash for which the car wash accounts for the majority of that connection’s water use, the supplier shall also identify the connection’s ENERGY STAR Portfolio Manager property type.

-(c) Each supplier shall classify at least twenty percent of its CII customers by 2026, at least sixty percent by 2028, and one hundred percent by 2030.
-After 2030, the supplier shall maintain at least a 95% classification rate, as measured on an annual basis.
+(c) Each supplier shall classify its existing CII connections by June 30, 2027.
+By June 30, 2028 and thereafter, the supplier shall maintain, for each reporting year, at least a 95 percent classification rate of all its CII connections.

 Authority: Sections 1058 and 10609.10, Water Code.